microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 * The default settings, which are hardcoded into the application, and available in `defaults.json`.
 This includes the default keybindings, color schemes, and profiles for both Windows PowerShell and Command Prompt (`cmd.exe`).
 * Dynamic Profiles, which are generated at runtime.
-These include Powershell Core, the Azure Cloud Shell connector, and profiles for and WSL distros.
+These include PowerShell Core, the Azure Cloud Shell connector, and profiles for and WSL distros.
 * The user settings from `profiles.json`.